The Next Revolution Won't Be In The Streets. It Will Be In Our Minds.

 We have more power than the small group of people who governs us

-But in reality, the people who lead us don't really have the power we believe they do.
+The reality is that the people who lead us don't have the power we think they do.
 We the people have the numbers, so we, the people, have the power.
 And if we decide to stop playing along with the illusion?
 That's when our "fake" reality ends.
 That's when we re-claim our power.
 That's when we take back control over our lives.

-The biggest illusion of all convinces us that a few people have power over millions of others
+The greatest trick the devil ever pulled is convincing us that a few people have power over millions

 Let's take a look at how this might play out in the real world.